rivetchip/electron-simple-movie-collection/README.md

 Simple application for managing your personnal movie collection.
 Can also fetch informations from TMDb.

-Available on Linux, Windows & Android.
+Available on 🐧 Linux 💻 Windows 🤖 Android

 -> To import your current GCStar/GCFilms collection, look at the import section.